SheillaO/Signal/README.md

 ## Data Layer

-Signal communicates with a REST API using the Fetch API and standard HTTP conventions — GET to read, POST to write.
+Signal communicates with a REST API using the Fetch API and standard HTTP conventions; GET to read, POST to write.

 **Reading existing requests:**
 ```js